zype/zype.github.io/_posts/2014-11-28-develop-roku-app-with-zype-sdk.md

 ---
 layout: post
-title:  "Develop Your Roku App Using the Zype SDK"
+title:  "Developing Your Roku App Using the Zype SDK"
 date:   2014-11-28 10:37:55
 categories: developers
 ---